fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 can upgrade by adding --upgrade:

 ```
-$ pip install --upgrade--no-index--find-linksmypluginspytest-nice
+$ pip install --upgrade --no-index --find-links myplugins pytest-nice
 ```

-This is just like any other use of pip, but with the --no-index --find-linksmyplugins added.
+This is just like any other use of pip, but with the ---no-index --find-links myplugins added.

 **Distributing Plugins Through PyPI**